-Another center was the Macedonian town Aphythis, Macedonian A satellite photo of the oracle in Siwa can be found here. prince Alexander must have seen the When he had Siwa (February 331; text).
+Another center was the Macedonian town Aphythis.
+The Macedonian prince Alexander must have seen the When he had Siwa (February 331; text).
 According to Arrian of Nicomedia, Alexander did this because he wanted to imitate his legendary ancestors Perseus and Heracles.
 This is an odd couple: Perseus never played a role in Alexander's propaganda.
 However, since the fifth century, Perseus was regarded as the ancestor of the Achaemenids, the Persian royal house; and everybody knew that the Macedonian kings descended from Heracles.
 Following in the footsteps of Heracles and Perseus was therefore, in a sense, a religious preliminary to the conquest of the Achaemenid empire.

 It is possible that Alexander had already started to venerate Ammon, because during the sack of the Greek town of Thebes, he ordered that the house of Pindar had to be spared.
 On the other hand, there is no evidence that Alexander worshiped the ram-god before he visited Siwa.